 Hello everyone!
 Yes, I did.
 I can’t believe I survived my first week in Krasnoyarsk.
 It is SUPER COLD and a bit lonely here.
-There are so many things I want to tell so let’s start it off.
+There are so many things I want to tell!

 The city of Krasnoyarsk is located in the heart of Siberia region, Russia Federation.
 I arrived here Sunday morning last week with twenty-hour layover in Beijing.
 Speaking of Beijing, I got to meet my two friends V and D again!
 I met them about two months ago, also in Beijing.
 V is a former Jakarta Sister City delegate and currently a student at 北京大学.
 She’s nice and fun.
 And J, he was one of the local volunteers at Beijing Sister City Youth Camp 2016 in which I participated, and happens to be one of my best friends now!
 He’s a really great guy!

 He took us to the Summer Palace and asked his roommate who’s studying Tourism to be our personal tour guide.
 He doesn’t have any English so D became our interpreter… Absolutely brilliant!
 Well, V didn’t really need one since she speaks fluent Chinese.
 I’ve been learning Chinese these past weeks too but it is no way near her fluency as she’s been studying the language for years!
 I also find Chinese culture quite interesting.
 Although the pollution level was very high that day it didn’t stop us.
 We travelled from one place to another with underground trains (or if you’re American, ‘subway’).
 It‘s great and cheap, and HUGE!
 They have around 14 lines so if you’re a first timer, always carry a map or you’ll probably get lost!
 We talked about a lot of weird stuff, had lunch and dinner together.
 Then I went back to the airport and departed for Krasnoyarsk.